 The Company continues to promote investor relations and enhance communication with the existing shareholders and potential investors.
 The Company welcomes suggestions from investors, stakeholders and the public.
-Enquiries to the Board or the Company may be sent by post to the Company's principal place of business in Hong Kong.
+Enquiries to the Board or the Company may be sent by post to the Company's Principal Office.